top of page

 I am a young Black Woman Hood Scholar with enough life experience to be an elder.

-I have made it my life's work to combat and raise awareness about the systemic challenges that Hood Black youth face throughout the United States.
+I have made it my life's work to combat and raise awareness about the systemic challenges that Hood Black youth and communities face throughout the United States.
+We are actively surviving genocide and I will never be silent about the systems that are trying to kill us in so many ways.

 I am a Survivor.

 I was once a displaced young person battling abuse, rape, sexual assault, grief, poverty, upheaval, chaos, and chronic stress.
-Very happy - sometimes surprised - to have survived and be on the healing side!
+Very happy to have gracefully survived and be on the healing side!
 Can't have the thriving without the surviving, I'm grateful for all the lessons.
-I openly live with Complex PTSD and Depression.
+I openly live with Complex PTSD.

 I love them even when the world lies and tells them they are less than and unworthy.

-I was a Hood Black child born and mostly raised in The 'Boogie Down' Bronx, but I owe some years to metro-Atlanta, hence the accent switch so randomly!
+I was a Hood Black child born and mostly raised in The 'Boogie Down' Bronx aka BIG BRONX nowadays, but I owe some years to metro-Atlanta, hence the accent switch so randomly!

 I also have loving relationships with Philly & Detroit.